egao1980/lein-npm/README.md

                      [mongodb "1.2.7"]]}
 ```

-These dependencies, and any NPM dependencies of packages pulled in
+These dependencies, and any npm dependencies of packages pulled in through the
-through the regular `:dependencies`, will be installed through NPM
+regular `:dependencies`, will be installed through npm when you run either
-when you run either `lein npm install` or `lein deps`.
+`lein npm install` or `lein deps`.

-## Invoking NPM
+## Invoking npm

-You can execute NPM commands that require the presence of a
+You can execute npm commands that require the presence of a
 `package.json` file using the `lein npm` command.
 This command creates
 a temporary `package.json` based on your `project.clj` before invoking
-the NPM command you specify.
+the npm command you specify.
 The keys `name`, `description`, `version` and
 `dependencies` are automatically added to `package.json`.
 Other keys can be
 specified by adding a `:nodejs` key in your `project.clj`: